Property and casualty insurance return – Section IV – Detailed Instructions

 This column applies to foreign insurers only.

-Report the interest income on financial assets not measured at FVTPL.
+Report the interest income on financial assets measured at FVTPL and assets not measured at FVTPL.
 For instance, interest earned on cash and short-term investment, investment assets measured at amortized cost and assets measured by FVOCI and any other interest-bearing investments, etc.

 Page 40.80 – Other loans and other invested assets